 The opportunities for improving your designs all around you.
 If you’re too close to your own work (and who isn’t from time to time?) ask a friend or even a stranger to give you a quick evaluation.

 Observe how they interact with your design.
 If they point out something that you missed – say, a more efficient way to contact other users, or a better use for some feature you’ve been working on – don’t take those observations lightly.
 This is design fitting itself within real people’s lives, and you’d be ill-advised to ignore it.

 Sometimes, even the smallest adjustments to a design can make the hugest difference in how easy and enjoyable it is for people to use.
 Putting a call to action button at the top of the screen rather than in the sidebar.
 Making the navigation icons a contrasting color so they will ‘pop’ more.
 Increasing the font size just a bit more than what you think most people can see (this is a big one for me).

 Tiny, seemingly insignificant changes like these can take your design from ignored to overwhelmingly popular in a flash.

 Many times, people don’t even realize that they’ve created a design solution with their simple, everyday actions.
 If people are using your business card to write notes on the back, or to scribble down a relevant email address or extra phone number, this is gold you can mine for your next redesign.

 How are people reacting to the things you design?
-Polls and surveys can be immensely helpful here.
+Feedback is immensely helpful here.
 Once your design goes live, it is part of the world, and people will use it however they see fit to get the most efficient result.